gitter-badger/maltretieren.github.com/_posts/core-samples/2014-03-24-github-edits.md

 > API rate limit exceeded for your IP.
 (But here's the good news: Authenticated requests get a higher rate limit.
 [Check out the documentation for more details](http://developer.github.com/v3/#rate-limiting).)

+To enable the edit function you need to append ?edit=true to the address of the post.

 <div id="path" style="visibility:hidden">{{page.path}}</div>
 <textarea rows="30" data-provide="markdown" data-iconlibrary="fa" data-savable="true" style="width:100%" id="content">
 </textarea>